momentohq/public-dev-docs/docs/media-storage/concurrency/devices.md

 ## Building a concurrency tracker

-Four components are needed in this pattern
+Four components are needed in this pattern:

 * Token vending machine
 * Device heartbeat